yiru-xiong/ProjectGallery/README.md

 ## 🤝 Contributions

 Your feedback and contributions are welcome!
-If you’d like to enhance this gallery or share your thoughts, please feel free to reach out.

-Enjoy exploring and look forward to hearing from you 💐
+Feel free to explore, provide feedback, or reach out if you’d like to collaborate.
+Let’s connect and create something amazing together! 💐